All Episodes

 So what do you want to do now now that you've heard the plan?

-Uh, if not, my taxes are going to help bail these people out.
+If not, my taxes are going to help bail these people out.

-Uh well, uh I raised this question earlier.
+Well, I raised this question earlier.

-I I it's a it's you have a legitimate question.
+You have a legitimate question.

-Who's gonna help?
+Who's going to help?

-What about people who were foreclosed on before the savior announced the plan today?
+What about people who were foreclosed on before the Savior announced the plan today?

 Exactly.